This post contains affiliate links.

 Ingredients: Baking soda – Vinegar

-Method: To prevent this from happening simply leaving a tub (or an open box); of baking soda in the cupboard to absorb the moisture.
+Method: To prevent this from happening simply leave a tub (or an open box); of baking soda in the cupboard to absorb the moisture.

 Refresh the box every couple of weeks by emptying the top crusty layer to expose the dry powder and extend its lifespan.